WSUCEG-7140/mystore-teamDelta/README.md

 ## Features

-Display of products with detailed information (name, price, description, etc.)
+1. Display of products with detailed information (name, price, description, etc.)
-Easy product search and filtering options
+2. Easy product search and filtering options
-Shopping cart functionality to add, remove, and update items Secure user authentication and registration
+3. Shopping cart functionality to add, remove, and update items
-Order placement and payment processing
-Order history and tracking
+4. Secure user authentication and registration
-Administrator functionalities for managing products, users, and orders Real-time stock management to keep track of product availability Responsive design for compatibility across various devices
+5. Administrator functionalities for managing products, users, and orders

 ## Prerequisites
 Before running the My Store Application, ensure you have the following prerequisites installed on your system: